 Gorgeous year-round, Longwood Gardens in Kennett Square transforms into a truly magical place at the holidays.
 From just before Thanksgiving to just after New Year’s, the grounds are decked out in over 550,000 lights that glow, dance, shimmer, and even move in time to music.
 Trees, light orbs, and remarkable seasonal creations decorate the indoor and outdoor spaces in the grand spectacle that is A Longwood Christmas.

 For over 60 years, Longwood has pulled out all the stops for the holidays, and it gets brighter and more creative every year.
 We visit every season to see the new plant sculptures and the outstanding water features.
-This year, the event shows off the results of a newly unveiled $250 million renovation project.
-The festivities run from November 22, 2024 through January 12, 2025 (last entry is 9:30pm nightly).
+The festivities run from November 21, 2025 through January 11, 2026 (last entry is 9:30pm nightly).
 Here’s a look at why visiting Longwood Gardens at Christmas is a must.

 There are so many stunning elements to the displays that I start to run out of superlatives to describe them.
 For me, the East Conservatory and its adjoining rooms are where the brilliance of Longwood is clearest.